Kivi-Vuorilehto/cybersec_project_25/README.md

 ## Project Setup
 Required for setup of this project are [Python 3](https://www.python.org/downloads/) and [Django](https://pypi.org/project/Django/)

+If you wish to use the project using HTTPS (read A3), you will also need [django-extensions](https://pypi.org/project/django-extensions/), [Werkzeug](https://pypi.org/project/Werkzeug/) and [pyOpenSSL](https://pypi.org/project/pyOpenSSL/)

 To run the project simply run:

 ```python